mongodb/libmongocrypt/integrating.md

 **libmongocrypt needs**...

-The responses from one or more HTTP messages to AWS KMS.
+The responses from one or more HTTP messages to KMS.

 **Driver needs to...**